mohammad-agus/mohammad-agus.github.io/index.md

 ---
 <br/>
 ## About Me
-A certified data analyst associate and industrial engineering graduate with over two years of experience in the data analytics role.
-Experience in providing analyses to support company decision-making, particularly in Sales & Operations Planning (S&OP).
-Demonstrate adaptability and a willingness to take on new challenges.
+A certified data analyst with three years of experience in the retail company's operations and supply chain field.
+Experienced in cross-divisional collaboration to provide relevant analyses that support company strategy and decision-making through the effective use of data analytics tools.